 Safety is of the utmost importance in any sport, and skating is no exception.
 At DevaSkation, we offer the very best in helmets, mouth guards, elbow pads, knee pads, and more to keep you protected from injuries.
 Skaters of all levels should always be armed with the most comfortable, highest quality protective wear.
-From beginner to advanced skaters, and recreational to Roller Derby skaters, there is no exception in utilizing the best gear to keep you skating in style while preventing injuries, bumps, or bruises, so that you can enjoy your favorite style of skating knowing that your are protected in style with the best brands.
-Check out our huge selection of affordable and certified, even dual certified gear, from brands like 187, Atom, Damage Control, Deadbolt, S1, SISU, and Triple 8.
+From beginner to advanced skaters, and recreational to Roller Derby skaters, there is no exception in utilizing the best gear to keep you skating in style while preventing injuries, bumps, or bruises, so that you can enjoy your favorite style of skating knowing that your are protected with the best brands.
+Check out our huge selection of affordable and certified, even dual certified gear, from brands like 187, Atom, S1, SISU, and Triple 8.

 We want all of our customers to be safe while they're having fun so check out the information and recommendations below to make sure you're enjoying your skates in a fun and safe way!